seanmor5/alex/guides/getting-started.md

 # Getting Started

-ALEx is implemented the Arcade Learning Environment for Elixir.
+ALEx is an implementation of the Arcade Learning Environment for Elixir.

 ## Install ALEx